claws-scot/claws-scot.github.io/installation.md

     <div style="line-height:50%;">
         <br>
     </div>
-5. Add the _CLAWS_ Github repository folder to your python path:
+5. Add the _CLAWS_ Github repository folder to your python path in ~/.bashrc:
     ```sh
-    gedit ~/.bashrc
     export PYTHONPATH=$PYTHONPATH:/path/to/CLAWS/Github/repository/
     ```
-6. Source your .bashrc file to complete the installation
+6. Source your ~/.bashrc file to complete the installation
     ```sh
     source ~/.bashrc
     ```